JUB-Yoush/1090-vault/README.md

 # 1090-vault
-obsidian vault to decode this jargon filled spaghetti course
+a glossary/obsidian vault to decode this jargon filled spaghetti course